How will the Nursing interviews work?

 What if I don't have my ID?

-If you have not brought a form of ID with you on the day of your interview, we will not be able to proceed with the interview.
+If you have not brought a form of ID to your interview, we will not be able to proceed with the interview.
 If you are unable to obtain either a passport or driving license, you will need to contact us at least 1 week before your interview so that we can make arrangements to verify your identity in a different way.
 Please note that we are unable to make such arrangements on the day of your interview if you arrive without ID.

 What if I feel I have been unfairly treated?